nicksukie/nicksukie.github.io/_posts/2020-09-01-why-I-travel.md

 featured_img: /assets/images/why-i-travel/forbidden-reflection.jpg
 ---

 The first time I ever went abroad was a volunteer trip to Costa Rica during my second year of college.
 Needless to say, it was as eye-opening as could possibly be.
 I loved every second of digging holes into the ground for compost, planting seeds, tending to the crops.
-I took into the sun, the sounds, the smells, and tastes.
+I took in the sun, the sounds, the smells, and tastes.
 I learned to appreciate nature and the moment for the first time.
 <br/>